U.S. airlines to accept billions in loans from federal government; still no deal to avoid furloughs

 Under the Cares Act, airlines were eligible to receive more than $50 billion in grants and loans.
 Congress is negotiating on whether to extend the $25 billion grant program that focused on keeping pilots, flight attendants, mechanics and other front-line workers on the job.
 The separate loan program made $25 billion available to airlines, certified repair stations and ticket agents.

 The seven carriers expected to obtain loans received more than $12 billion through the grant program.
 Of that amount, American and United got the most, with American receiving about $5.8 billion and United just under $5 billion.
-Alaska received about $992 million; JetBlue Airways, roughly $936 million; Frontier Airlines, $205 million; Hawaiian Airlines, about $292 million and SkyWest approximately $438 million.
+Alaska received about $992 million; JetBlue Airways, roughly $936 million; Frontier Airlines, $205 million; Hawaiian Airlines, about $292 million; and SkyWest approximately $438 million.